Best bone conduction headphones Android Central 2021

-Best Value: AfterShokz Trekz Titanium
+Best value: AfterShokz Trekz Titanium

-People usually go with bone conudction headphones because they want some ambient noise to seep in during use.
+People usually go with bone conduction headphones because they want some ambient noise to seep in during use.
 That's why they can be great for running, cycling, or working out.
 The Trekz Titanium won't offer the sound quality of the Aeropex, but will stay put and ensure both music and background sounds are audible.

 With all that in mind, none of it will matter if you're picky on sound.
-These lack bass, and won't match even an OK pair of headphones.
+These lack bass and won't even match an OK pair of headphones.
 Four-hour battery life isn't great either, and it would've been nice to get more than a five-minute announcement before they died.
 The fit will also depend on your head and where you're wearing them, as the band is not especially contoured.
 However, if you want to get in on the AfterShokz brand and want to save money, these are your best bet.